 A listing on this page does not constitute an endorsement by Sustainable Burien unless we specifically say so.
 Sites and products are listed here because at the time we listed them they were useful, informative or interesting and contribute in some way to sustainability.
 Things may have changed since then.
 If you notice any problems please let us know.
-We have listing guidelines and contact options on our About Us page.

 We do not accept payments of any kind from anyone who is listed on this site.

 Organizing this page is a challenge since many things fit into more than one category.
 And some categories will certainly develop sub-categories over time.
 The newest items in each section are added at the bottom.
 I’ve tried to include enough related text for each link so that you can search (CTRL+F in most browsers) on the page for a keyword and find the item you’re interested in.
 The included text is often quoted from the other site.
 Except for the last one, categories are in alphabetical order.

 Reducing our impact [and saving our money]

 Links related to events we participated in These will eventually be merged into other categories.

 Some of the links on these pages lead to PDF files and you will need a PDF reader in order to view them.